physicskitten/physicskitten/README.md

 # 👋 Hi there, I'm Victoria!

 ## 👩🏻‍💻 About Me
-I am a BSc Physics student at Queen Mary University of London interested in creating cool code to aid and improve experimental set ups and results.
+I am a BSc Physics student at Queen Mary University of London interested in creating cool code to aid and improve experimental set ups as well as perform valuable analysis on the data collected.
 Coding is not my strongest suit but I adore the challenge and creativity problem solving builds when tackling issues from a computer science perspective.
 When I'm not struggling with advanced mechanics or debugging very simple code, I love hiking 🏞️, reading about Greco-Roman history 📚, and playing piano 🎹.

 ## 🌱 I'm Learning...